Deployment: Invicti Platform on-demand

 Record a login sequence

-Recording a login sequence (*.lsr file) for a target may be necessary for scanning web applications with elaborate login mechanisms, such as form-based password-protected areas.
+Recording a login sequence (a .lsr file) for a target may be necessary for scanning web applications with elaborate login mechanisms, such as form-based password-protected areas.
 A login sequence has three main parts:

 - Record login actions